Liposomal Vitamin C: Why Doctors Recommend It For Immune Health

 What is liposomal vitamin C?

 First, let's talk about liposomes.
-These are extremely tiny lipids or fat particles that are manufactured from common fats like sunflower oil, and they've been used as an effective method of drug and nutrient delivery since the 1970s.
+These are extremely tiny lipids or fat particles that are manufactured from common fats like sunflower oil, and they've been used as an effective method of drug and nutrient delivery1 since the 1970s.
 More specifically, liposomes are phospholipids—the same type of fat as those that make up your cell membranes.

 With liposomal vitamin C supplements, the liposomal encapsulation process traps vitamin C inside these microscopic phospholipid spheres.
 Most liposomal vitamin C supplements on the market come in liquid form, and some include additional nutrients like vitamin D or added natural flavorings like citrus oils.
 A typical serving size is 1 teaspoon and often contains 500 to 1,000 mg of vitamin C.

 What are the benefits of liposomal vitamin C?